 Gaudí’s design, based on Gothic and Byzantine traditions, aims to express Christian beliefs and connect visitors with nature through architecture.
 Because construction spanned over 136 years, the differences between the old and new parts of the building are interesting to explore.
 The nativity façade and the crypt of the Sagrada Familia were listed as UNESCO World Heritage sites in 1984.

 Construction is funded by private donations and through visitor entry tickets and tours.
 If you are planning to visit the basilica, I highly recommend taking an official tour to greatly enhance your appreciation of the art and the vision of its architect.

 Architecture enthusiasts should be sure add a visit to Rotterdam to their Europe sightseeing must-see list.
-The port city in The Netherlands is known for its groundbreaking modern architecture that departs greatly from the traditional Dutch architecture found in most cities.
+This port city in the Netherlands is known for its groundbreaking modern architecture that departs greatly from the traditional Dutch architecture found in most cities.

 One of the more distinctive architectural achievements is the Cube Houses, designed by the brilliant and innovative Piet Blom.
 He envisioned the houses as trees and the whole development area as a forest.
 The Cube Houses are tipped to one side with three sides facing the ground and three facing the sky.
 Small-scale businesses, shops, a school, and a children’s playground are on the promenade below.

 Curious tourists and budding architects can visit the inside of one of these houses.
 The Kijk-Kubus (Show-Cube) is open seven days a week and is easily reached by tram, metro, or bus.